michnotmeesh/michnotmeesh.github.io/essays/frameworks-young.md

 ---
 Kanye West once said:

-> Time is extremely valuable and I prefer to waste it. - Kanye West
+> Time is extremely valuable and I prefer to waste it

 If Kanye West were a software engineer, he probably would have wrote this instead:

-> Time is extremely valuable and I prefer to use UI frameworks to save time, work smarter, and be more consistent.
+> Time is extremely valuable and I prefer to use UI frameworks to save time, work smarter, and be more consistent

 # Things are getting easier!